 Figure 8.2.5.2-1: gNB-CU-UP Configuration Update procedure: Successful Operation.

 The gNB-CU-UP initiates the procedure by sending a GNB-CU-UP CONFIGURATION UPDATE message to the gNB-CU-CP including an appropriate set of updated configuration data that it has just taken into operational use.
 The gNB-CU-CP responds with GNB-CU-UP CONFIGURATION UPDATE ACKNOWLEDGE message to acknowledge that it successfully updated the configuration data.

+If the Slice Support List IE is contained in the GNB-CU-UP E1 SETUP REQUEST message, the gNB-CU-CP shall store the corresponding information and replace any existing information.

+If the NR CGI Support List IE is contained in the GNB-CU-UP E1 SETUP REQUEST message, the gNB-CU-CP shall store the corresponding information and replace any existing information.

+If the QoS Parameters Support List IE is contained in the GNB-CU-UP E1 SETUP REQUEST message, the gNB-CU-CP shall store the corresponding information and replace any existing information.

 The updated configuration data shall be stored in both nodes and used for the duration of the TNL association or until any further update is performed.